thomaschristinck/lesion-detection-net/README.md

 ## Results

 I was unable to compare segmentation results from Nair et al. and the detection results in this implementation in a way that is fair and so I have yet to be able to present a quantitative comparison of my results with the original.
 I do get some reasonably good qualitative results with this network though.
-An example of what the network output might look like in several brain regions is included here, with a focus on small lesions (as small lesions are much harder to detect than larger lesions).
+An example of what the network output might look like in several brain regions is included here, with a focus on small lesions (small lesions, < 10 voxels,  are typically much harder to detect than large lesions, > 50 voxels).

 ![figure 1](https://github.com/thomaschristinck/detection_net/blob/master/figures/qual_results.png)